TEAMMATES/teammates/docs/static-analysis.md

    `$PROJECT_DIR$/node_modules/stylelint` respectively.
 Point them to the right locations if they are not.
 1. Click `OK`.
 1. Copy `$PROJECT_DIR$/static-analysis/teammates-stylelint.yml` to `$PROJECT_DIR$/.stylelintrc.yml`.

-### blanket.js

-[blanket.js](http://blanketjs.org) measures code coverage for JavaScript test run.
-It is immediately enabled for all scripts with the `data-cover` attribute (configured via HTML) in a QUnit test run.

 ## IntelliJ automatic setup
 1. Ensure the following plugins are installed.
 [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea),